3F/vsSolutionBuildEvent/README.md

 # [vsSolutionBuildEvent](https://github.com/3F/vsSolutionBuildEvent)

-**Event**-Catcher with variety of advanced **Actions** to service projects, libraries, the build processes and processes at runtime from Visual Studio and MSBuild Tools.
+🎚🎛 **Event**-Catcher with variety of advanced **Actions** to service projects, libraries, build processes, runtime environment of the Visual Studio, MSBuild Tools, and …

 **Control everything: Visual Studio, MSBuild Tools, CI, and more …**